What is Ashiatsu Massage?

 I started experimenting with standing on my clients' backs and using my feet to give more pressure.
 My balance and leverage were limited as I only had the ceiling and wall to use.
 When I saw someone teaching Ashiatsu massage in a massage magazine, I knew this was the answer!
 I signed up for Ashiatsu training, and the rest is history.
-To learn more about how learning my Ashiatsu transformed my career read my blog Massage, Rolfing, and Life Experiences.
+To learn more about how learning my Ashiatsu transformed my career, I read my blog, Massage, Rolfing, and Life Experiences.

 Have you ever wondered how you were going to get through a full day of 5-6 deep tissue massages?
 Do clients continually ask for deeper pressure when you're giving them all you have?

 Even as a petite therapist, I never had any issues providing the deep pressure my clients craved.
-Body mechanics, anatomy knowledge, and technique go a long way in helping you increase your depth during the massage, but the repetitive wear and tear can eventually break down the body of the savviest massage therapist.
-And even with the best of body mechanics, doing myofascial work can be brutal on the hands and shoulder girdle.
+Body mechanics, anatomy knowledge, and technique go a long way in helping you increase your depth during the massage, but the repetitive wear and tear can eventually break down the savviest massage therapist's body.
+And even with the best body mechanics, doing myofascial work can be brutal on the hands and shoulder girdle.
 But at the age of 52, I have no problem providing up to 4 to 5 Rolfing sessions a day using gravity, my hips, and my feet.

 With Ashiatsu barefoot massage, you can provide a deeper pressure using your body weight.

 As a Rolfer, long fascial holds lasting 2-3 minutes are effortless when I'm using my feet.
 And the social distance?!?
-I love the fact that I don't feel like I'm on top of the client and all up in their space.
+I love that I don't feel like I'm on top of the client and all up in their space.
 If I were using my elbow or hands, my face would be about one foot, give or take a few inches from the client's body; it's at least 4'9" away when I'm using my feet!
-There are many benefits and perks to being able to use your feet, especially when you're working the back, hips, and legs.
+There are many benefits and perks to using your feet, especially when working the back, hips, and legs.